Pediatric Orthopedic Surgeons treating Cavus Foot

 Non-steroidal anti-inflammatory medicines (NSAIDs), which are available over the counter, can reduce pain and swelling.

-Surgery
+Cavus Foot Surgery

 The purpose of surgery is to enhance your child’s foot’s functionality, lessen pain, and lower the likelihood of additional problems that are typical in cavus feet, like ankle sprains.
 There are several surgical techniques available to treat cavus feet.
 The surgeon for your kid will go through the best alternatives for treating your child’s specific condition.
 Surgeons can fix a bone malformation, a muscle imbalance, or an ankle looseness to help the foot bear weight more evenly.
-The surgeons can perform minimally invasive methods, which result in smaller scars and quicker healing times.
+Furthermore, surgeons can perform minimally invasive methods, which result in smaller scars and quicker healing times.
 Surgeons use various surgical techniques to treat cavus feet, including:

 • Relocating the bone connecting to the big toe and moving the heel bone back beneath the foot